389ds/389ds.github.io/docs/389ds/design/autotuning.md

 Provided my maths is correct, out of the box we configure 10MB of dbcachesize, 10MB of cachememsize, 10MB of dncachesize and 30 threads. *This is insanely small for a production workload*, and means we probably have high rates of eviction which can be observed in cn=monitor on the ldbm database.

-Our goal should be that out of the box, we provide the fastest Directory Server we possibly can.
+Our goal should be that out of the box, we provide the fastest Directory Server we possibly can, without sacrificing stability or reliability.
+We have to assume that the majority of our users and consumers will never tune their server, and their perceptions of our product depend on the defaults we ship.
 So how can we achieve this?

 Out of the box today
 ====================